library(tidyverse)

 Here the picture changes considerably.
 The median is somewhere around $20,000, yet the upper whisker runs far to the right and a string of outlier dots climbs even higher.
 Most countries cluster in a comparatively narrow box on the low-income side, but a handful reach well past $60k.
 In other words, half of all countries are at or below around $20,000, and the other half are stretched out between $20,000 and well over $100,000.
 This confirms the long upper tail we saw in the GDP histogram: a small group of very wealthy nations pulls the upper tail far from the centre, while very low GDP values are rare enough not to appear as separate outliers on the left.

 The Tukey boxplot is a simple plot.
 It could even be sketched by hand after a few calculations, but it is highly informative.
 It packs the centre, spread, and shape (asymmetry, tails) into a single compact graphic.
 In one glance we learned that happiness scores are fairly symmetric with a mild left tail, whereas GDP is highly asymmetric to the right and dotted with extreme high earners.
-Those impressions will guide the numeric summaries we develop in the next section.
+Those impressions will guide the numeric summaries we develop in Section 3.5.

 3.5 Descriptive statistics